profilepress/profilepress-readmes/readme.txt

 See the website for more info http://profilepress.net

 == Changelog ==

+= 2.6.1 =
+* Bug fixes in frontend.js
+* Removed shortcake "Add Post Element" button.
+* Fixed bug where disable ajax mode notice displays even when disabled.
+* Fixed bug where contact info wasn't added because of contact-info query string being cleared.
+* Custom profile field key limit has been upgraded to 100.
+* Updated google fonts to https in all ProfilePress themes.
+* Fixed php error display in checkbox options in edit profile form.
+* Fix bug where empty checkboxes do not return value in POSTed data.
+* Added "disable username requirement" support to melange.
+* Fixed bug in GitHub username detection on social login.
+* Username generation via facebook social login now from the username part of their email addresses.
+* Using one central composer autoloader.

 = 2.6 =
 * Added detection of admin ssl flag during login via autologin, passwordless login and social login.